BCStudentSoftwareDevTeam/documentation/ssdt-program/pull-request.md

 ## My PR description...
 1. Has a helpful, descriptive title that gives a brief overview of the PR's change to the application.

 2. Includes a link to the issue it is fixing: "Fixes issue #124".
+The language is important.
+"Fixes", "Closes", and "Resolves" are keywords GitHub uses to link issues and PRs.

 3. Has a description of its functionality: What does it do?
 What problem does it solve?
 How did you solve it?